sam-caldwell/samcaldwell.net/README.md

 - The list is available at `/jokes/` and is linked in the nav.

+## Dashboards

+- Add dashboards as pages under `dashboards/` (e.g., `dashboards/network-health.html`).
+- Each file should include front matter so Jekyll processes it, for example:

+  ---
+  title: Network Health
+  description: Optional short summary
+  ---

+- The list is available at `/dashboards/` and is linked in the nav.

 ## Create a New Blog Post

 - One-liner: `make post TITLE="My First Post"`